What Makes a Makita Brushless Motor Different?

 What’s the difference between a cheap tool and a premium one?

 Makita gives us the example of the magnets in their 80mm inner rotor brushless motor.
 This Makita brushless motor uses 8 magnets instead of the more common 4.

 From there, they shape and embed the magnets perfectly before epoxying them in place to ensure they won’t go anywhere during use.
 Just to be sure, this and all of their brushless motors go through testing up to 30,000 RPM.

 Right now, the Makita LXT line uses 5 different BL motors to power their brushless tools.
 That’s not the whole story, though.

-Those brushless motors need a power source – Makita 18V LXT battery packs.
+Those brushless motors need a power source—Makita 18V LXT battery packs.
 With that 18V battery platform, Makita gives you four levels of cordless tools to work with.
-Sub-compact replaces the need for 12V and you have 18V X2 to eliminate the need to jump up to a 36V battery.
+Sub-compact replaces the need for 12V.
+The 18V X2 line eliminates the need to jump up to a 36V battery pack.
 In between are compact and premium 18V tools that give you a complete line on one battery system.

-What sits between the motor and battery in every brushless tool is the controller, and that’s where things get really specific.
+The controller sits between the motor and battery in every brushless tool.
+That’s where things get really specific.
 Each Makita brushless tool model has its own electronic controller that customizes the energy curve between the battery and motor.
 Even though you have 5 motors to choose from, each one performs differently from one tool to the next because the product team can tell it exactly how to run.